sahib/misc/performance/2_cpu.rst

     If a struct is bigger than a cache line, then accessing .A and .I would cause the CPU to always require to get a new cache line!

+    Keep your structures under 64 bytes at max.
+Even less is better, aim to stay under 32 byte.

 ----